Hassan Al-Harbi

-Hassan Al-Harbi (حسن الحربي; born 13 December 1994) is a Saudi Arabian professional footballer who plays as a centre back for Al-Qadsiah.
+Hassan Al-Harbi (حسن الحربي; born 13 December 1994) is a Saudi Arabian professional footballer who plays as a centre back for Al-Faisaly.

 Club career

 Al-Harbi started his career in the youth team of Al-Shoulla in his hometown Al-Kharj.
 He was promoted to the first team in 2015 but made no senior appearances for the club.
 On 22 December 2015, Al-Harbi joined Hajer.
 He made his first-team debut on 17 November 2016 in the league match against Al-Jeel.
 He scored his first goal for the club on 18 March 2017 in the 2–2 draw against Al-Shoulla.
 On 20 June 2019, Al-Harbi Al-Ain on a free transfer.
 Al-Harbi helped Al-Ain get promoted to the Pro League for the first time in the club's history in his first season at the club.
 On 18 July 2022, Al-Harbi joined Al-Qadsiah on a free transfer.
+On 15 July 2023, Al-Harbi joined Al-Faisaly.